tinymce/tinymce-docs/components/contexttoolbar/contextform.md

 ## Context Forms

 A ContextForm consists of an input field, and a series of related buttons.
-ContextForms are a generalisation of the `Insert Link` form that existed in the original `inlite` plugin from TinyMCE 4.
 Context forms can be shown wherever a context toolbar can be shown.
 Also, when a context form is registered containing a `launch` configuration, a special context toolbar button with name `form:${name}` is registered which will launch that particular context form.
+ContextForms are a generalisation of the `Insert Link` form that existed in the original `inlite` plugin from [TinyMCE 4](https://www.tiny.cloud/docs/themes/inlite/#quicklink).

 ### Options